 As a company, PacifiCorp recognizes its responsibilities to the public for the provision of reliable and low-cost power within a context of sensitivity to the cultural and natural environment.
 PacifiCorp is committed to exercising good resource stewardship over historic properties that could be impacted by its operations by following all applicable Federal, State, and local laws, and through cooperative management efforts with resource agencies, Tribes, and other interested parties.
-The company will manage historic properties within the Cutler Project APE under a philosophy of: 1) preservation and avoidance of impacts when feasible and not otherwise contrary to employee safety or the efficient generation of power; 2) active seeking of ways to minimize impacts when avoidance of impacts is not possible; and 4) cooperation with agencies, Tribes, and other interested parties to identify resources of importance and appropriate ways to manage those resources.
+The company will manage historic properties within the Cutler Project APE under a philosophy of: 1) preservation and avoidance of impacts when feasible and not otherwise contrary to employee safety or the efficient generation of power; 2) active seeking of ways to minimize impacts when avoidance of impacts is not possible; 3) appropriate mitigation of impacts when avoidance or minimization of impacts is not possible; and 4) cooperation with agencies, Tribes, and other interested parties to identify resources of importance and appropriate ways to manage those resources.
 The measures outlined in this HPMP are designed to aid PacifiCorp in integrating this philosophy into the company's project planning and budgeting decisions and its day-to-day operations, as well as instilling it in its employees.